binhex/documentation/docker/faq/vpn.md

 Save and restart the container for the change to take effect.

-**Q23.** I see the following in the log /config/supervisord.log, what does it mean and how can i fix it?
+**Q23.** I see the following in the log /config/supervisord.log, what does it mean and how can I fix it?

 ```text
 RTNETLINK answers: Operation not permitted